 Childhood is all about trainsitions - kids need time to process change.
 We've developed a family and child-centered program to address the strong emotions children experience as they prepare for kindergarten.
 BDN kids learn how to share their feelings, listen to the feelings of others, and support one another during the transition.
 They leave the program with exceptional communication skills, and are bonded and well adjusted.
-The results are so remarkable that Harvard University is studying it.

 3 months of meetings to prepare children for Kindergarten

 ISSUES THAT COME UP IN KINDERGARTEN PREP